-Funnel plots are used to make comparisons between cancer alliances/Wales or between trust/hospital/MDTs on the following outcomes: 90-day mortality after major surgery; 30-day emergency readmission after major surgery; two-year all-cause mortality after major surgery; and 18-month stoma rates for rectal cancer patients undergoing major surgery.
-The rate for each cancer alliance/Wales or for each trust/hospital/MDT is plotted against the total number of patients used to estimate the rate.
-The 'target' is specified as the average rate across all cancer alliances/Wales or trust/hospital/MDTs.
+Funnel plots are used to make comparisons between cancer alliances/Wales or between trust/hospital/MDTs on the following outcomes: 90-day mortality after major resection; 30-day emergency readmission after major resection; two-year all-cause mortality rate after major resection; two-year cancer-specific mortality rate after major resection; adjuvant chemotherapy for stage III colon cancer; unplanned return to theatre; patients undergoing major resection for potentially curative disease; the proportion of rectal cancer patients undergoing a procedure leading to creation of a permanent stoma; and 18-month unclosed diverting ileostomy rate.
+The outcome for each cancer alliance/Wales or for each trust/hospital/MDT is plotted against the total number of patients used to estimate the outcome.
+The 'target' is specified as the average outcome across all cancer alliances/Wales or trust/hospital/MDTs.

-The funnel limits depend on the target rate and the number of patients included in the estimate; rate estimates have greater uncertainty when estimated from fewer patients.
+The funnel limits depend on the target and the number of patients included in the estimate; estimates have greater uncertainty when estimated from fewer patients.
 Results fall outside the inner limits if they are statistically significantly different from the target at a 0.05 level, and outside the outer limits if they are statistically significantly different from the target at a 0.002 level.